Contents API Overview

 | **Batch size** | 10 URLs per request | Up to 100 results per search |

 Use the Contents API when you have a list of specific URLs you want to read.
-Use `livecrawl` when you want full content returned alongside search results.
+Use `livecrawl` when you want full content returned alongside search results in one go.

 ## What you get